 Is it every self-employed person?

-Is it everyone earning more money that you or enjoying life more than you?
-I’m not saying either of those things are true, but I’ve seen this sort of bitterness before in relation to nomads and it wasn’t pretty.
-Why let anyone else’s lifestyle bother you?
-I don’t get why you would.
-Words like jealous, bragging, boasting, all those mean-spirited angry words, I just don’t use them, why do you?
+I’m not saying that any of those things are true, but I’ve seen this sort of bitterness before in relation to nomads and it wasn’t pretty.

-You know, the impression you might get from the glossy Instagram accounts isn’t real life.
 A lot of people joke that their job on social media is to make their lives appear better than yours.
-It’s not real, behind the scenes all but the super rich are working damned hard to make their lives so Instagrammable.
-We don’t.

 I am perfectly happy in this moment.
 I’m working, in the garden of a low-budget guest house in Kathmandu.
-Chef and the kids are happy, we’re just thinking about going for some dinner.
-Why does what we do bother you so much?
+We just got back from Swayambhunath.
+Chef and the kids are happy, we’re just thinking about going for some dinner, some cheap, filling, tasty Nepali food.

 On Idleness.
 A Self Indulgent Lifestyle is Defined by Idleness

 But these things go down very well on Instagram.
 Maybe you have us confused with somebody else?

 You have to tie me down to stop me being busy, but again, you don’t know that.
 Because you may think you have a window on our lifestyle, but actually you don’t.

-Nope, nobody idle here.
-Every waking second is spent in work, getting by, exploring, enjoying, exercise, researching, child management and nurturing and all the regular things that make up a life.
+Nope, nobody idles here.
+Every waking second is spent in work, getting by, exploring, enjoying, exercise, learning, researching, child management and nurturing, and all the regular things that make up a life.

 On the Pursuit of Pleasure, The Other Aspect of a Self Indulgent Lifestyle

 Are you so bogged down in the mundane to think that pleasure isn’t for you?
 Maybe you find pleasure in watching TV or going to the pub every Friday night?

 I take great pleasure in not being a consumer, in living for experience not possessions and in being able to give my kids those experiences too.

 My work is pleasurable, or I wouldn’t do it.
 So is my work a self-indulgence?
 Maybe I should go back to working 9-5 in a job I hate, would that make you feel better?